Sead Sarajlić

 Sead Sarajlić (born 30 July 1957) is a Bosnian-Herzegovinian retired footballer.

 Club career

 Sarajlić was one of the most influential players of Sloboda Tuzla during the late 1970s and 1980s.
 He had a short six months spell in the Yugoslav giant Partizan, winning the Yugoslav First League 1982-83, but left them after not impressing the manager Miloš Milutinović.
-He also played for GOŠK Dubrovnik and other clubs in Austria and Germany.
+He also played for GOŠK-Jug and other clubs in Austria and Germany.

 Post-playing career

 After retiring he has coached youth teams at FK Sloboda Tuzla.